 Curating personal experiences is essential to meeting customer demands.
 Research shows that 71 percent of consumers expect and prefer personalized experiences when dealing with companies – and will be frustrated when this doesn’t happen.

 Personalization not only helps improve the image of a hospitality business, but it also actively drives performance.
-Brands who invest in personalization can expect a 40 percent boost in revenue compared to competing brands who stay the course.
+Brands that invest in personalization can expect a 40 percent boost in revenue compared to competing brands who stay the course.

 Why do consumers crave personalized campaigns?